临床前网站临床网站

 Navigation Panel with Tooltips

-You can also interact with the microscopy image in the viewer on the right at any time to further explore this high-resolution data.
+You can also interact with the images in the viewer on the right at any time to further explore the high-resolution data.

 ARTE10 [C57BL/6NTac.CBA-Tg(Thy1-PSEN1*M146V,-APP*Swe)10Arte] (APP/PS1) homozygous mice (Willuweit, 2009), generated on a C57BL/6NTac background, are a transgenic line incorporating the Swedish mutation of human amyloid precursor protein (APPsw) and the M146V mutation in human Presenilin 1 (PS1M146V).
 These mice express high levels of human amyloid-beta (Aβ) peptides via amyloidogenic processing of APP, and develop Alzheimer's disease-like amyloid pathology.
 This transgenic mouse model has been used for non-invasive imaging of amyloid-β plaques with Amyloid PET imaging tracers (Willuweit, 2021).